AimRT/AimRT/document/sphinx-en/tutorials/examples/examples_cpp.md

   - {{ '[ros2_rpc]({}/src/examples/cpp/ros2_rpc)'.format(code_site_root_path_url) }}

 Notes about these examples:
-- Each example has its own dedicated readme documentation.
-For details, please click the example links to view them;
+- Each example has its own independent readme documentation.
+Please click the example links to view details;
 - Users need to enable the `AIMRT_BUILD_EXAMPLES` option when compiling AimRT.
-After compilation completes, these examples can be executed in the build directory;
+After compilation is complete, these examples can be run in the build directory;